-The sulfur occurs in the above mentioned areas in the form of fillings of fissures and small cavities in chemical Tertiary (Miocene-Torton) rocks, mainly post-gypsum limestones.
+The native sulfur deposits occur in the above mentioned areas in the form of fillings of fissures and small cavities in the chemical Tortonian sediments, mainly post-gypsum limestones.
 The content of sulfur in these rocks may reach up to 70% at the most, ranging from 25% to 30% at the average.
-The output of the native sulfur has been carried out only from Osiek deposit recently using the Frasch hot water method.
-In 2017, there was the exploitation concession issued and the deposit development plan approved for Basznia-1 deposit.
-The deposit was allocated from the abandoned Basznia deposit.
+The output of the native sulfur has been carried out only from the Osiek deposit recently using the Frasch hot water method.
+In 2017, there was an exploitation concession issued and a deposit development plan approved for the Basznia-1 deposit.
+This deposit was allocated from the abandoned Basznia deposit.
 It resulted in the economic resources of the native sulfur growth by about 6 million tonnes.
-In 2019, the exploitation of Basznia-1 deposit started.
-Except for the exploitation from underground deposits, native sulfur is in small amounts being obtained from the volcanic deposits.
-The other sulfur source, regarding the protection of the natural environment, is the recovery of the sulfuric acid in the processing of copper ores and lead and zinc ores.
+In 2019, the exploitation of the Basznia-1 deposit started.
+Except for the exploitation from underground deposits, the native sulfur is in small amounts being obtained from the volcanic deposits.
+The other sulfur source, regarding the protection of the natural environment, is the recovery of the sulfuric acid in the processing of copper and silver ores and lead and zinc ores.
 Such recovery is of the limited economic importance.

 Table 1 shows resources and the current state of exploration and development of native sulfur deposits, whereas Table 2 shows similar data for deposits from which sulfur is obtained from the sour oil and gas fields.

-When documenting sulfur deposits the limit values of the parameters that define the anticipated economic resources are: the minimum sulfur content in the sample contouring the deposit of 10%, the minimum average sulfur content in deposits bed of 10%, the minimum deposit richness of 75m% and the maximum depth of deposit base of 400 m.
+During documentation of the native sulfur deposits, the limit values of the parameters that define the anticipated economic resources are: the minimum sulfur content in the sample contouring the deposit of 10%, the minimum average sulfur content in a deposit bed of 10%, the minimum deposit richness of 75m% and the maximum depth of deposit base of 400 m.